livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 6.4 Schema

-A schema is an app scoped declaration of allowed types and allowed relationships among types.
+`schema` is an app scoped declaration of allowed types and allowed relationships among types.

 Constraint: